 A government has the power to prevent an acquisition by a foreign based entity of an ‘important manufacturing enterprise’ where it appears the change of management would be contrary to the interests of the nation, or to any substantial part of it.

 - Corporate Residency

-There are no corporate law residency requirements when investing in spheres, irrespective of whether an investment in a sphere is by way of share investment or asset investment.
+There are no corporate law residency requirements when investing in organisations, irrespective of whether an investment in an organisation is by way of share investment or asset investment.